QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 ### Python Computations

-We'll approximate the planners's optimal cost function  using cubic splines.
+We'll approximate the planner's optimal cost function  with cubic splines.

 To do this, we'll load some useful modules